Improved Algorithm for Permutation Testing: Improved algorithm for testing -freeness

 \subsection{Monotone Structure of $(1,3,2)$-pattern}

-Before introducing the monotone structure for $(1,3,2)$-pattern, we firstly introduce a basic structure that is applicable to general pattern. \begin{lemma}[\cite{newman2017testing}] If $f$ is $\epsilon$-far from $\pi$-free, where $\pi$ is the symmetric group of permutations of $[k]$.
-Then there exists at least $\epsilon n/k$ disjoint permutation in the form of $\pi$. \end{lemma}
+Before introducing the monotone structure for $(1,3,2)$-pattern, we firstly introduce a basic structure that is applicable to general pattern. \begin{lemma}[Proposition 2.2 of \cite{newman2017testing}] If $f$ is $\epsilon$-far from $\pi$-free, where $\pi$ is a permutation of $[K]$.
+Then there exists at least $\epsilon n/K$ disjoint permutation in the form of $\pi$. \end{lemma}

 We generate a set $T$ of disjoint $(1,3,2)$ subsequences of $f$ of length $3$, following the approach GreedyDisjointTuples proposed by \cite{ben2019finding}.
 The idea of GreedyDisjointTuples is that the algorithm greedily adds a minimum index to the subsequence, if this index could be used to form a $\pi$-pattern.
 The distinction is that we greedily construct disjoint tuples from right to left, while their approach greedily constructs disjoint tuples from left to right.
 Since this subroutine is very similar to the subroutine GreedyDisjointTuples, we call it GreedyDisjointTuples$+$.
 The monotone structure could be extracted from $(1,3,2)$-tuples using this algorithm.
-The pseudo-code of this algorithm is shown in Algorithm \ref{alg: GreedyDisjointTuples+}.